Zeerooth/yamabiko/README.md

     // "set" will save the data as a blob and make a new commit
     // You can also use "set_batch" for updating many records at once
-    // And long-living transactions to prevent the data from being commited to the main branch automatically db.set(key, to_save, yamabiko::OperationTarget::Main).unwrap();
+    // And long-living transactions to prevent the data from being committed to the main branch automatically db.set(key, to_save, yamabiko::OperationTarget::Main).unwrap();

     // Only necessary if you make use of replication